Sylvexia/personal_research/10-1 Personal Research.md

 	- In C it's the same as function call.
 	- In C++ there's will have name mangling inevitably, since it must support function overloading, namespace, class...
 		- Unless you specify extern "C"
 	- In Universal number library.
+It's
 - For converting the

 # Polygeist experiment to get lower c to link libm